Macaroniwdcheese/-Step-by-Step-Deployment-Guide/README.md

 # -Step-by-Step-Deployment-Guide

-Building hands-on cybersecurity lab in Azure  a step-by-step command guide so you can run everything from your Linux terminal using the Azure CLI:
+Building a hands-on cybersecurity lab in Azure.
+A step-by-step command guide so you can run everything from your Linux terminal using the Azure CLI:

 🧰 Prerequisites (One-Time Setup)